 Friendly Encounters with Wildlife

 Most children in northern Kenya have only had negative experiences with wildlife – they see elephants chasing someone, the remains of a camel after a lion attack, or a leopard running off with their goat.
-They rarely have the opportunity to experience what so many visitors pay to see in Kenya’s world famous parks and reserves.
+Our Lion Kids Camps enable children to experience a positive connection with wildlife.

-To date, we have taken more than 100 children on game drives in Samburu National Reserve.
+To date, we have taken more than 200 children on wildlife safaris.
 For most kids, this is the first time in their lives they have safely seen many of these animals.
 We lend them cameras so they can document their adventure, and we teach them about wildlife and conservation.

-Above: On a recent game drive, Saiwana and Ltonos see their first-ever lion: Lguret in the background.
+Above: While on safari in Samburu National Reserve, Saiwana and Ltonos see their first-ever lion: Lguret in the background.
 This is what the Lion Kids Camps are all about – these children are the next generation of conservationists and Ewaso Lions is committed to investing in their future.